Water Source

 As an innovative solution to address the sewage and sanitation needs of its service area, Manila Water devised a strategy to construct compact or "package" sewage treatment plants to serve specific areas or communities where feasible.
 Manila Water also utilizes the Combined Sewer-Drainage System in the collection of wastewater from households.
 This strategy will utilize the existing municipal drainage system for wastewater conveyance, thereby minimizing the laying of separate sewer lines.

 Sewage coming out from households is waste produced by humans which typically contains washing water from sinks, toilets and bathrooms, laundry waste, and other liquid or semi-liquid wastes.
 These are collected via a network of sewer pipelines that direct sewage flows to an STP.
-To date, over 300 kilometers of sewer lines are maintained in the East Zone.
-Manila Water currently operates a total of 38 STPs with a combined treatment capacity of 310 million liters per day.
+To date, over 450 kilometers of sewer lines are maintained in the East Zone.
+Manila Water currently operates a total of 25 STPs and 2 Septage Treatment Plants.

 Treated wastewater from the STPs meets "Class C" effluent regulations and is safe for discharge to creeks and rivers or recycled for non-contact purposes like toilet flushing, cleaning and irrigation.
 The STPs operate in compliance with existing regulatory standards of the Department of Environment and Natural Resources (DENR) and the Laguna Lake Development Authority (LLDA).
 Treated wastewater help revive the rivers where they are discharged because of their suitability to support aquatic life.